Biden Proposes Medicare and Medicaid Cover Weight Loss Drugs

 Without prescription insurance coverage, the drugs cost as much as $1,000 per month.

-Medicare and Medicaid currently only cover these medications for certain conditions, such as diabetes.
+Medicare and Medicaid currently cover these medications only for certain conditions, such as diabetes.

-“This proposal would allow Americans and their doctors to determine the best path forward so they can lead healthier lives, without worrying about their ability to cover these drugs out-of-pocket, and ultimately reduce health care costs to our nation,” the White House fact sheet reads.
+“This proposal would allow Americans and their doctors to determine the best path forward so they can lead healthier lives, without worrying about their ability to cover these drugs out-of-pocket, and ultimately reduce health care costs to our nation,” the White House fact sheet states.

-An analysis from the U.S. Department of Health and Human Services (HHS) found that international prices for these anti-obesity drugs are already much lower than list prices found in the United States.
+An analysis from the U.S. Department of Health and Human Services found that international prices for these anti-obesity drugs are already much lower than list prices found in the United States.

 The new rule proposal continues Biden’s efforts to expand access to Medicare, Medicaid, and the Affordable Care Act since he took office in 2021.
-Through the Inflation Reduction Act, the president gained the ability to negotiate down the price of certain drugs covered by Medicare, including $35 monthly caps on insulin.
+Through the Inflation Reduction Act, the president gained the ability to negotiate down the price of certain drugs covered by Medicare, including setting $35 monthly caps on insulin.

-HHS also reached an agreement with drug manufacturers of 10 key medications earlier this year, lowering prices between 38 percent and 79 percent starting in 2026.
+The Department of Health and Human Services also reached an agreement with drug manufacturers of 10 key medications earlier this year, lowering prices by between 38 percent and 79 percent starting in 2026.

 Jacob Burg